itsraghz/netlify-hugo-site/content/posts/entertainment/different-kind-of-ants.md

 author: Raghs
 ---

-# Differnent Kind of Ants
+# Different Kind of Ants

 Let's laugh away our stress with ants.